– WELCOME TO –

 Max Dupain was Australia’s most respected and influential black & white photographer of the 20th century.
 His images capture a long gone era in which Australian society was vastly different from what it is now.
 With his modernist and documentary orientation to photography, his images demonstrate Dupain’s mastership of light and form.

-Dupain was considered the pioneer of modernism in Australian photography, an approach that departed from the sentimentality of soft focused, nostalgic imagery to the simplified world of light contrasts, sharp focus, varying angles and creative compositions.
 The collection displayed in the on-line gallery represents this style, as well as compositions consistent with his philosophy towards photography.
 This generally led him to capture the subject in an abstracting, direct, almost symbolic way through lighting, viewpoint, and “after-treatment” during the chemical printing process.

 His works are hung in many major galleries including the National Gallery of Australia,.
 The images found in the galleries in this website are available as digital fine art prints, and to a lesser extent, Limited Edition hand prints made from the original negatives made by Dupain.
 There are many more of Max’s iconic images, from the exhibition archives, that are not displayed here.
 Enjoy browsing the galleries and appreciate the creative brilliance and skills of one of Australia’s artistic icons.